parhamoyan/qutewindow/CONTRIBUTING.md

-# Contributing to QuteWindow
+# Contributing to CuteWindow

-We welcome contributions to QuteWindow!
+We welcome contributions to CuteWindow!
 This guide will help you get started with contributing to the project.

 ## Getting Started